gawsoftpl/hcloud-k3sup/README.md

 # Overview
-Script for create k3s cluster for dev or tests in Hetzner Cloud
+Script for create k3s cluster for dev or tests in Hetzner Cloud.
+SSH key you have add in Hetzner before run this script.
+Use SSH_KEY ENV for setup ssh key name.

 ## Required env
 ```